primercuervo/stringless_guitar/README.md

 a sound will be triggered, and thereby getting a stringless guitar.
 The trigger, before reaching the GPIO ports of the FPGA, was controlled by a small analog stage and a set of DIACs.

+You can see the Full report in PDF format also included in this repository.